xzong0619/boltz-hackathon/hackathon/README_Hackathon.md

 ## Entrypoints for Participants 💻

+The following workflow is relevant for both challenges.
+We provide some dedicated explanation only relevant for the Allosteric-orthosteric ligand prediction challenge down below.

 ### `hackathon/predict_hackathon.py`

 We will evaluate your contributions by calling `hackathon/predict_hackathon.py` (see example above).
 This script performs the following main steps for each data point (e.g., protein complex) of a dataset (defined in`--input-jsonl`):